karthikjagari/portfolio/README.md

-Which tells about the overall portfolio
+Which tells about the overall portfolio ,motham chusuko